cotarr/collab-auth/postman/README.md

 - client_base64  (YWJjMTIzOnNzaC1zZWNyZXQ=)
 - scopes         (api.read)

+## Rate Limiter Issues

+Repeated testing may encounter status 429 (Too Many Requests).
+The rate limiters may be reset by restarting the server.

 ## collection: "colab-auth (code grant)"

 The use of this depends on the client properties.